 - 1. Measurement of interest and discount, compound interest. - 2.
 Force of interest, equations of value. - 3.
 Annuities-certain, continuous annuities, varying annuities. - 4.
 Amortization, numerical calculation of yield rates. - 5.
 Valuation of securities. - 6.
-Measurement of interest on a fund, life insurance settlement options, installment loans. - 7.
-Depreciation, depletion, capitalized cost.
+Measurement of the rate of return of an investment. - 7.
+Term structure of interest rates. - 8.
+Cashflow duration and immunization.